US Marines history from the year you were born

 In 1948, Marines were sent to Jerusalem to protect the U.S. consular general.
 The provisional Marine Consular Guard was comprised of Marines originally stationed on the USS Kearsarge at Tripoli.

 1949: The end of Operation Beleaguer

 In 1949, the last Marines left China after four years of Operation Beleaguer.
-The operation's aim was to repatriate 600,000 Japanese and Koreans and to protect American interests, in which it was largely successful.
+The operation aimed to repatriate 600,000 Japanese and Koreans and to protect American interests, in which it was largely successful.
 The scope of the operation's objectives expanded to include the mediation of a peace treaty between the Nationalist and Communist forces, which was unsuccessful.

 1950: Harsh words from Harry Truman